nicksolomon/nicksolomon.me/content/pages/about.md

 I’m a senior undergrad doing math at a tiny liberal arts college in the Pacific Northwest.

-I like statistics and R.
+I like statistics, R and Python.

 I’m writing a thesis about network models and disease transmission, see my blog for updates.